TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Unraid.md

 !!! info

-    Sonarr, Radarr and Lidarr gets access to everything because the download folder(s) and media folder will look like and be one file system.
-Hard links will work and moves will be atomic, instead of copy + delete.
+    Sonarr, Radarr and Lidarr get access to everything because the download folder(s) and media folder will need to look like, and be one mount, on the file system.
+Hard links will work properly and any moves will be atomic, rather than copying and deleting.

 {! include-markdown "../../../includes/hardlinks/docker-tree-full.md" !}